jacneeley/album-recommendation/README.md

 python -m venv venv
 source venv/Scripts/activate
 ```
-### Proceed
-You can now access the server from [localhost:5000](https://localhost:5000).
-The server will automatically redirect you to [localhost:5000/albums/](localhost:5000/albums/).<br>
-To look at a specific album you can provide any number from 0 to 149 at the end of the url.
-For example, [localhost:5000/albums/49](localhost:5000/albums/49).<br>
-To keep things interesting and fast, each day the server randomly picks 150 albums from approx. 3000 records.
-This project was built around the limitation that both the frontend and backend would be hosted for free.
-The backend serves album info by searching spotify for metadata using the spotify api.
-Randomly selecting 150 albums to randomly recommend to users cuts back on processing time significantly when using free hosting services.

 ### setting up (dot)env
 The server needs a .env file to hold secrets needed to connect to the spotify api.